Skydiver's supersonic free fall tests mettle, spacesuit

 During his sky dive, Baumgartner wore a specially made suit similar to the orange pressurized flight suits that space shuttle astronauts began using after the Challenger disaster.

-Until Baumgartner’s jump on Sunday, the suits had never been tested in supersonic flight or certified beyond 100,000 feet (30,480 meters), the altitude that previous free-fall record holder Joe Kittinger reached in 1960.
+Until Baumgartner’s jump on Sunday, the suits had never been tested in supersonic flight or certified beyond 100,000 feet, the altitude that previous free-fall record holder Joe Kittinger reached in 1960.

 “Felix demonstrated that you can penetrate the sound barrier,” Clark said.
 “He didn’t just go transonic, he went supersonic.
 Going Mach 1.24 is incredible.
 That is so much further beyond any limit of human endurance.
 It’s just amazing.”